-1 Race Headquarters will be located adjacent to Kelly's Caribbean at the intersection of Caroline and Whitehead Streets in Old Town Key West and will be open from 1300 - 1800 on Friday January 14, 2011 (for bow number and bow sticker pick-up) and from 0800 to 1900 daily, January 15 - 21, 2011.

-2 Admission to race week parties and special events will be with an Access Card only.
-Cards may be purchased at Race Headquarters.
-Lost or stolen cards will not be replaced.

-3 Seminars, panel discussions and demonstrations will take place from 1700-1800 daily at the shoreside venue at the intersection of Caroline and Whitehead Streets..
-Race Week Access Cards are required.
-Refer to the race week schedule for details.

-4 All boats shall stay outside the Main Ship Channel unless absolutely necessary when transiting to and from the race course.
-The channel is narrow making safety an issue for Navy Vessels, Cruise Ships and other vessels restricted due to draft.
+- Quantum Race Week Headquarters will be located adjacent to Kelly's Caribbean at the intersection of Caroline and Whitehead Streets in Old Town Key West and will be open from 1300 - 1800 on Friday January 16, 2015 (for weigh-in, bow number and bow sticker pick-up) and from 0900 to 1900 daily, January 17 - 23, 2015. - Admission to race week socials, prize giving ceremonies, and special events is open to all race week participants.
+There is no fee for access to the shoreside venue.
+Drinks will be served on a cash bar basis with tickets for sale on-site. - Seminars, panel discussions and demonstrations will take place at the shoreside venue.
+Refer to the race week schedule for details. - 4.
+All boats shall stay outside the Main Ship Channel unless absolutely necessary when transiting to and from the race course.
+The channel is narrow making safety an issue for navy vessels, cruise ships and other vessels restricted due to draft.
 Boats shall not cross just ahead of ships in the channel and are asked to operate prudently while transiting in the vicinity of the channel.
-Boats that do not abide by this instruction will be subject to disqualification from the regatta.

-5 Any commercial or editorial reference to this event must use the regatta's copyrighted name, which is KEY WEST 2011, presented by Nautica.
-Any commercial video of the event, including web site productions, must be licensed by Premiere Racing.

-6 The Skipper/Owner shall be responsible for the actions of his or her crew and guests.
+Boats that do not abide by this instruction will be subject to disgualification from the regatta. - 5.
+Any commercial or editorial reference to this event must use the regatta's copyrighted name, which is Quantum Key West Race Week 2015.
+Any commercial video of the event, including website productions, must be licensed by Premiere Racing. - 6.
+The Skipper/Owner shall be responsible for the actions of his or her crew and guests.
 The legal drinking age in Florida is 21.
 Minors will not be served and proof of age will be required.
-In the event of a serious breach of conduct, sportsmanship, destruction of property, under age drinking, or failure to comply with the request of any Race Officer, Committee Member or agent of race week, the Skipper/Owner will be held responsible and the boat or competitor may be subject to expulsion from the regatta by the Event Director.
+In the event of a serious breach of conduct, sportsmanship, destruction of property, underage drinking, or failure to comply with the request of any race officer, committee member or agent of race week, the skipper/owner will be held responsible and the boat or competitor may be subject to expulsion from the regatta by the race chairman.

+Quantum Key West Race Week 2015 Sailing Instructions

-KEY WEST 2011, presented by Nautica Key West, Florida USA January 17 - 21, 2011
+January 18 - 23, 2015 Key West, Florida USA

-Sailing Instructions